lunyasnellius/summerschool/parallel-io/hdf5-self-study/README.md

 This is specified using a dataspace object.
 - Destination data layout, ie. how the data is aligned *within* the file's dataset (**file space** argument).
 This is again specifed using a dataspace.
 - The dataset transfer property list.
-This can be used to configure various aspects of the I/O operation, eg. make the write a collective operation (more on this later).
+This can be used to configure various aspects of the I/O operation, e.g. make the write a collective operation (more on this later).
 Can pass `H5P_DEFAULT` to use default transfer properties.
 - The source data buffer, ie. what data to write.

-The memspace and file space arguments are useful for doing partial I/O operations on a dataset, eg. write or read only a small part of a large dataset.
+The memspace and file space arguments are useful for doing partial I/O operations on a dataset, e.g. write or read only a small part of a large dataset.
 HDF5 provides a special keyword `H5S_ALL`, which when passed as *both* the memspace and file space arguments means that the entire dataset will be written to or read from.
 More specifically, dimensions of a dataset are fixed by the dataspace object that we used when creating the dataset `H5Dcreate()`.
 When `H5S_ALL` is used,